bschollnick/QuickBBS/docs/QuickBBS.md

 			- **PDF** - Uses PyMuPDF to render the first page of the PDF into a PIL image and is converted into a thumbnail.
 			- **PIL / PILLOW** - Uses PILLOW to convert image formats into a thumbnail
 			- **video** - converts a variety of video formats into thumbnails (takes a frame from ½ through the video, converts it to a PIL image, and then into a thumbnail)
-		- ~~**v3.75 -** In addition native mac OS support for Core Image, PDFKit, and AVFoundation means that when run under mac OS the thumbnail engine will use those native libraries to optimize the performance of the thumbnail engine.~~
+		- **v3.75 -** In addition native mac OS support for Core Image, PDFKit, and AVFoundation means that when run under mac OS the thumbnail engine will use those native libraries to optimize the performance of the thumbnail engine.
-			- There appears to be a memory leak in the Mac OS optimized code.
-So while the plugins do still exist, they have been temporarily disabled.
-This memory leak seems to be in the GPU side not releasing the memory, and not in the python based code.
+			- These optimizations were temporarily disabled in v3.95 due to a suspected GPU-side memory leak.
+As of **v4.00**, they have been re-tuned and re-enabled for testing.
 	- Cache_Watcher:
 		- **fs_Cache_Tracking**: The Database table used to store the cache status for the directories in the file system
 		- It also contains the Caching engine for the File System that monitors for file system changes (using WatchDog)